saliha-so/GA4-ECommerce-Performance-Dashboard/README.md

 This project utilizes public Google Analytics 4 (GA4) e-commerce sample data (BigQuery Public Dataset) to extract key business performance indicators (KPIs) and visualize them using Looker Studio.

-The goal is to demonstrate my ability to navigate the complex GA4 schema (specifically nested event parameters), calculate core e-commerce metrics (Revenue, Purchases), and present the findings in a visually clear, user-friendly dashboard.
+The goal is to demonstrate my ability to navigate the complex GA4 schema (specifically nested event parameters), perform deep-dive traffic segmentation, calculate core e-commerce metrics (Revenue, Purchases), and present the findings in a visually clear, user-friendly dashboard.

 ## 🚀 Project Summary and Outputs